Federal Tax Incentives:

 Enhanced Oil Recovery Credit

-The Federal Enhanced Oil Recovery Credit is dependent upon commodity pricing.
-A taxpayer is eligible for the Federal Enhanced Oil Recovery Credit if the reference price of domestic crude oil does not exceed $28.00, adjusted for inflation.
-See IRC Sec.
-43(b)(1).
-The enhanced oil recovery credit is available for qualified enhanced oil recovery projects.
-These projects are identified by the utilization of a tertiary recovery technique which increases the amount of crude oil extracted from an oil field.
-See IRC 43(c)(2)(A)(i).
-These qualified tertiary methods include recovery methods by stem, gas, flood, chemical flood, and mobility control.
-See Treas.
-Reg.
-1.43-2(e)(2).
+The Federal Enhanced Oil Recovery Credit under IRC §43 is commodity price-sensitive and applies only when the reference price of domestic crude oil does not exceed $28, adjusted for inflation (IRC §43(b)(1)).
+Qualified projects must use a certified tertiary recovery method (Treas.
+Reg. §1.43-2(e)(2)) and result in more than an insignificant increase in crude oil recovered (Treas.
+Reg. §1.43-2(b)).
+These qualified tertiary methods include recovery methods by stem, gas, flood, chemical flood, and mobility control (Treas.
+Reg. §1.43-2(e)(2)).
 However, utilization of one of these methods alone does not qualify a project for the credit.
-The credit requires more than an insignificant increase in the amount of crude oil that is ultimately recovered.
-See Treas.
-Reg.
-1.43-2(b)
+The credit requires more than an insignificant increase in the amount of crude oil that is ultimately recovered (Treas.
+Reg. §1.43-2(b)).

-Additional requirements of qualified enhanced oil recovery project include that the project must be domestically located, the initial implementation must have commenced after December 31, 1990, and the project must be certified pursuant to Regulation Sec.
-1.43-3.
-See Treas.
-Reg.
-1.43-2(a)
+Additional requirements of qualified enhanced oil recovery project include that the project must be domestically located, the initial implementation must have commenced after December 31, 1990, and the project must be certified pursuant to Treas.
+Reg. §§1.43-3 (see also Treas.
+Reg. §1.43-2(a)(4)).

 -